 Carefully plan the lay-out of your office.

 Some home offices I visited are like accidents waiting to happen.
-Wires are all over the place, papers and books are piled all over the floor, or there are too many electrical equipment plugged into one electrical socket.
+Wires are all over the place, papers and books are piled all over the floor, or there are too many electrical equipments plugged into one electrical socket.
 Not only are these kinds of home offices prone to fire, but you can be liable if a customer trips on your books and has a concussion.

 Avoid potential safety hazards in your office.